One Water, One Team

 When you work at Great Lakes Water Authority, you help make a difference in the environment and in your local community.

-“One water, one team” is more than just a phrase, it’s a way of doing business.
+“One water, one team” is more than just a phrase, it’s our way of doing business.
 Here, you don’t work for GLWA, you work with GLWA.
-We are racing toward a shared goal to become the region’s most-trusted, high-quality water and wastewater resource.
+And together, we’re racing toward a shared goal to become the region’s most-trusted, high-quality water and wastewater resource.

 Responsibilities (not all-inclusive)